strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Interaction:**
   - The search icon is replaced by an inline search input field, with the search icon now appearing inside the input's bounds to maintain context.
   - The input field appears with a transparent background and no borders or box-shadow, to maintain a minimal, "inline text" look.
-  - The input field automatically gains focus.
 - **Behavior:**
+  - The input field automatically gains focus using a `useEffect` hook, making it ready for typing immediately.
   - Typing into the field filters the relevant content on the page in real-time.
   - Clicking outside the input (`onBlur`) when it is empty will cause it to revert back to the simple search icon.
 If the field contains text, it remains visible.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and other compact spaces.